The Cuesta Promise FAQs

 - Renew the FAFSA or Dream Act before August 1 of the next academic year

 If you meet these requirements, simply register for classes and your fees will be paid.

 If you do not see your high school on the Cuesta College admissions application, please email firstname.lastname@example.org to ensure that your high school or home school qualifies for the Cuesta Promise Scholarship and find out if you will need to submit a Promise Appeal.

-Cuesta will begin awarding the Promise in May.
-When you’ve been awarded, you will receive an e-mail in your myCuesta e-mail account and be mailed a congratulations letter to your home.
-You can also double check your account balance in myCuesta to see the fees have been paid!
+Cuesta begins awarding the Promise each year in May.
+When you’ve been awarded, you will receive an email in your myCuesta email account and be mailed a congratulatory letter to your home address.
+You can also double-check your account balance in myCuesta to see if the fees have been paid!

 Find it in myCuesta: Student Self Service > Student Accounts > Account Detail for Term.